guoxing/keywords-identifier/README.md

 I split up the testing set using split -l 100000 Test.csv

+Note that the competitive success of our algorithm will likely depend most on how we can apply domain knowledge to select our features.
+For example, we may want to predict how many tags a question has, and use that to inform the threshold for labeling.

 Features in order of how much we estimate the feature will contribute to classification: e.g.